Do Narcissists Enjoy Kissing?

 During the Love Bombing phase, the narcissist will be all over you.
 They’ll be showering you with gifts, taking you out on fancy dates and doing whatever they can to make you feel like you’ve found ‘the one.’

 Remember, narcs don’t do anything without the intention of getting something in return.
-While you think they’re treating you amazingly because they’re really into you, that’s not actually the case.
+While you think they’re treating you amazingly because they’re really into you, that’s not the case.

 This is where both of your addictions are fuelled.

 The narcissist observes you heavily during the love bombing phase and quickly gets to know that you’re seeking approval and security from an outside source.
 So, they pretend to be everything that you need in order to hook you in.
 During this process, they earn your trust and get you to hand your energy and power over to them.
-In return, they secure themselves a permanent source of narcissistic supply.
+In return, they secure you as a permanent source of narcissistic supply.

 You’re signing your soul over to the devil without having ever been shown the contract.

-Kissing plays a big part in the love bombing as it helps to quickly form a connection, so that you are quickly bonded to them.
+Kissing plays a big part in the love bombing as it helps to quickly form a connection so that you are quickly bonded to them.
 You’ll be feeling so damn good from all of the ‘love’ hormones running through your body, that you’ll be lining up for more.

 It’s so easy for the narcissist when they can let nature do their dirty work for them.